itspriddle/josh.fail/_posts/2022-08-27-the-seventy-thousand.md

 is that my problem?

-Ah well, you're not really convinced the politicians will do anything---wait, did they just refund $3.2 billion with a b for _recent_ ITT graduates?!.
+Ah well, you're not really convinced the politicians will do anything---wait, did they just refund $3.2 billion with a b for _recent_ ITT graduates?!
 You not only get no refund, but now that degree is _really_ not something to advertise.